Vargodl/DVwords-WeekenStrung/README.md

 Mais too, another first

-In lieu of further erudition on this blog, I posted my first audio blog today called “Intermittent Audioujourdemain Missive, primarily for Donnie but also anyone else who wants to listen”
+In lieu of further erudition on this blog today, I posted my first audio blog called “Intermittent Audioujourdemain Missive, primarily for Donnie but also anyone else who wants to listen."

 It was posted in our Vargolads discord channel.
 I hope you can access it…focused on birth stories, most specifically of Alex and Win.
 Please let me know your thoughts.
 Donnie kindly complimented my “radio voice.”

 Thanks Donnie

-…and just one more thing:
+…and just one more thing (perhaps a propos to yesterday's entry):

 She asked me to kiss her where it smelled fishy so I took her to the pier…